hydroGR/evalhyd/__source/index.rst

 `evalhyd` is a utility to evaluate deterministic and probabilistic streamflow predictions.
-It is developed in C++ and comes with Python bindings and R-bindings, as well as a Command Line Interface (CLI).
+It is developed in C++ and comes with Python bindings and R bindings, as well as a Command Line Interface (CLI).

 .. panels::
    :card: + intro-card text-center